chrisemunt/mongo-dbx/README.md

 Synchronous and Asynchronous access to the Mongo Database from Node.js.

 Chris Munt <cmunt@mgateway.com>
-12 September 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+6 May 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v4 to v12.
+* Verified to work with Node.js v4 to v14.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Pre-requisites